RMRRailfanner/Group-Participation-Guidelines/README.md

 * Platforms encouraging unethical behavior

 **INAPPROPRIATE USE OF GROUP FEATURES:
 Our community maintains various features to ensure the safety and security of our members.
-Misuse of these features is strictly prohibited, including:**
+Inappropriate use of these features is strictly prohibited, including:**

 * Using borrowed accounts to evade suspensions
 * Masking location with VPNs to evade suspensions